Terper/startsida/README.md

 This project was made for the course "Web communication, databases and cms" in collaboration with a fellow student.

+Connects with an API for the todo section that is not currently hosted anywhere.
+[Repo for API](https://github.com/Terper/startsida-api)

 # Startsida

 [Länk till sidan](https://wdbcms24-startpage.pages.dev/)<br><br>